The KP2 Ratio Strategy

 The strategy was developed in response to the current market volatility caused by the virus pandemic.
 Numerous calls and emails were received about how volatile the market was and how easy it was to enter a great trade setup, and have the position stop out due to illiquidity.

 The answer to this problem was simple.
 There was too much risk being taken, without a proper trading plan that has been adjusted for the volatility because these traders were using the regular E-mini contract.
-Traders now have the ability to trade the Micro E-mini- ES contract and assume significantly less risk.
+Traders now have the ability to trade the Micro E-mini- ES contract and adjust risk accordingly.

 THE FOLLOWING IS NOT TRADING ADVICE, SUGGESTING A TRADING PLAN, OR PROMISING THAT YOU CAN ACHIEVE THE SAME RESULTS.
 PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS.